Curly endive, Broad-leafed endive (Escarole)

-Plant in rows 15 to 18 in. apart.
-Be sure to thin plants to 10 or 12 in. apart.
-When plants have reached full size (a foot across), pull outer leaves over center and tie them up at top (but not when they’re wet, as that may cause decay).
+Plant in rows 15–8 in. apart.
+Be sure to thin plants to 10–12 in. apart.
+When plants have reached full size (a foot across), pull outer leaves over the center and tie them up at the top (but not when they’re wet, as that may cause decay).
 Covered center leaves will blanch to yellow or white.
 Endive can be used unblanched by cutting outer leaves, as for Swiss chard.

 ‘Green Curled’ is standard curly endive; ‘Broad-leaved Batavian’ is a good full-leafed variety.

 Belgian or French endives are the blanched sprouts of a kind of chicory; see Chicory.

 From Mexico.
 Easy-to-grow, summer-fruiting tomato relative known botanically as Physalis ixocarpa